petsc/petsc/src/docs/sphinx_docs/developers/buildsystem.rst

 Namespacing
 ^^^^^^^^^^^

-BS wraps collections of related tests in Python modules, which also hold the test results.
+BuildSystem wraps collections of related tests in Python modules, which also hold the test results.
 Thus results are accessed using normal Python namespacing.
 As rudimentary as this sounds, no namespacing beyond the use of variable name prefixes is present in SCons, CMake, or Autoconf.